 Below Piz Albris you will find one of the largest alpine ibex colonies in the Alps.
 Around 1,800 ibex feel at home in the mountains around Pontresina.
 In spring and autumn, when the mountain peaks are already covered with snow, the majestic animal of the canton of Grisons makes it way down the mountain, which is a splendid opportunity to meet this stately animal.

-A carriage ride is a romantic experience not to be missed during your stay in the Engadine.
-Our insider tip: take a ride on the restored Grand Hotel Kronenhof coach and choose one of these three beautiful destinations: Val Roseg, Lej da Staz or the Morteratsch Glacier.
-Benefit from our special rate of CHF 280, which includes a round trip for a maximum of five passengers including two hours waiting time at the destination.
+A carriage ride is a romantic experience not to be missed during your stay in the Engadin.
+Our insider tip: take a ride on the restored Grand Hotel Kronenhof coach and choose one of these two beautiful destinations: Val Roseg or Lej da Staz.
+Benefit from our special rate of CHF 350, which includes a round trip for a maximum of four passengers including two hours waiting time at the destination.
 Each additional waiting hour costs CHF 50.
-For more details or to reserve a carriage, please contact our concierge at T. +41 81 830 32 14 or email@example.com.
+For more details or to reserve a carriage, please contact our concierge at T. +41 81 830 32 13 or firstname.lastname@example.org.